 This course focuses on effective approaches to working with students who have cognitive, autistic, or other moderate disabilities.
 The purpose of this course is to provide knowledge and understanding of how students with special needs are provided educational opportunities in today's elementary and secondary schools.
 The course will differentiate characteristics of various disabilities, distinguish collaborative teaching practices, and identify instructional strategies (e.g., modifications specified in the IEP), for successful inclusion of students with disabilities in school communities.
 The content of this course reflects the depth of knowledge and skill required of effective teachers of students with intellectual and developmental disabilities and other low incidence disabilities.
-This course will include 5 hours of direct contact with children with disabilities and 5 hours of observation.
+This course includes 5 hours of observation of children with disabilities.